CloudRadio-cz/bot-template/README.md

 To add a new language:

-1. Create a new JSON file in the `src/lang/` directory with the language code as the filename (e.g., `fr.json` for French)
+1. Create a new folder in the `src/lang/` directory with the language code as the folder name (e.g., `fr/` for French)
+2. Create JSON files for each category (e.g., `ping.json`, `user.json`,
+   `db.json`) in the language folder
-2. Add all the translation keys and their translated values to the file
+3. Add the translated values to each category file
-3. The system will automatically detect and load the new language file when the bot starts
+4. The system will automatically detect and load the new language folder when the bot starts

 ### Adding New Translation Keys